alphagov/content-publisher/docs/adr/0014-political-and-government-tagging.md

-# XX.
-Political and Government Tagging
+# 14. Political and Government Tagging

 Date: 2019-12-19